lordtimzki/AnimeIMG/README.txt

 to take the url in the json file and download it to the local folder.
 Finally, it uses matplotlib to display the image on a graph.

-Not working on this anymore.
+Not working on this anymore, as it was just quick fun thing to work on for this class.